how did i get here?

 If you feel so inclined.
 Venmo: www.venmo.com/John-Goudie-1 Paypal: paypal.me/johnnygoudie

-James Robinson called me today and asked if I would be interested in sitting down and talking about racism in light of the recent murder of George Floyd and this weekend's protests.
-I said yes and headed to his studio in Smithville, TX this afternoon and recorded our conversation.
-I want to thank James for having me and sharing his experiences.
+Three weeks ago, my friend James Robinson reached out to me and asked if I would be interested in sitting down and talking about racism in light of the recent murder of George Floyd and the need for America to wake up to systemic racism.
+We had our conversation and I'm continuing with more.
+Today I am joined by musician/entrepreneur, Ter'ell Shahid!
+Ter'ell shares his experiences with racism, the Austin music scene, his spirituality, funny business practices by the city, his time on the music commission and much more.
+I would like to thank Ter'ell for his time and his insight.
 We have a lot of work to do.
-Talking is the best place to start.
+Listening is the best place to start.
 Black Lives Matter.

 Podcast Powered By Podbean